-&lt;sup>35 Holly Brewer, "Apprenticeship Policy in Virginia: From Patriarchal to Republican Policies of Social Welfare," in Herndon and Murray, eds., Children Bound to Labor, 183-197, especially 194.
-See also Brewer, By Birth or Consent, 264.
-Likewise, Barbara Bennett Woodhouse claims racism denied apprenticed free black children some of the protections granted to white bound children.
-See Hidden in Plain Sight: The Tragedy of Children's Rights from Ben Franklin to Lionel Tate (Princeton; Princeton University Press, 2008), 66.
+&lt;sup>35 Holly Brewer, "Apprenticeship Policy in Virginia: From Patriarchal to Republican Policies of Social Welfare," in Herndon and Murray, Children Bound to Labor, 183-97, esp.
+194. See also Brewer, By Birth or Consent, 264.
+Likewise, Barbara Bennett Woodhouse claims that racism denied apprenticed free black children some of the protections granted to white bound children.
+See Barbara Bennett, Hidden in Plain Sight: The Tragedy of Children's Rights from Ben Franklin to Lionel Tate (Princeton, NJ: Princeton University Press, 2008), 66.
 Jessica Millward's study of enslaved and free black women in Maryland reveals how women manumitted in the early decades of the nineteenth century faced legal moves to bind their children into enslavement and apprenticeships.
-See Finding Charity's Folk: Enslaved and Free Black Women in Maryland (Athens and London: University of Georgia Press, 2015), 55.
-Jennifer Hull Dorsey also suggests within Maryland a process of racialization in the apprenticeship system over the course of the nineteenth century.
-See Hirelings: African American Workers and Free Labor in Early Maryland (Ithaca: Cornell University Press, 2011), 131.
+See Jessica Millward, Finding Charity's Folk: Enslaved and Free Black Women in Maryland (Athens and London: University of Georgia Press, 2015), 55.
+Jennifer Hull Dorsey also suggests, within Maryland, a process of racialization in the apprenticeship system over the course of the nineteenth century.
+See Jennifer Hull Dorsey, Hirelings: African American Workers and Free Labor in Early Maryland (Ithaca, NY: Cornell University Press, 2011), 131.

-young free blacks themselves.
+of the young free blacks themselves.
 The practice also lingered well into the postbellum era, as white southerners fought to maintain and reshape their systems of control over people of colour.

-WPA evidence suggests that free black children living within white households and plantations (sometimes with their parents and sometimes without) did not learn valuable manual skills or trades, and lived in a very similar way to rank and file enslaved people.
+WPA evidence suggests that free black children living within white households and plantations (sometimes with their parents and sometimes without) did not learn valuable manual skills or trades, and lived in a very similar way to rank-and-file enslaved people.
 Furthermore, although free black children might be spared the trauma of sale or separation, slaveholders had no vested interest in the potential "future capital" of free black children as labourers (and for girls also as reproducers) because they did not own them.
-So, enslavers
+So enslavers probably failed to grant free black children "protected" time, being less interested in their long-term development and health, in contrast to their enslaved children.
+Instead, they would have worked free children in positions of informal slavery incredibly hard despite their alleged free status, especially when these children's parents had no power to influence the treatment of their offspring.

+The experiences of the Lundy children of Mississippi supports these assertions.
+In 1854 the Pike County Board of Police unusually authorized a public auction to hire out a number of free people of colour in the county who all bore the surname Lundy.
+The policy was designed to raise a fund of some six thousand dollars to ship the Lundys to Liberia and provide for them for one year thereafter - so removing the perceived "problem" of these free blacks in Mississippi - but it is unknown whether the Lundys themselves were instrumental in initiating this request.
+While state-level fund-raising